oracle/fmw-kubernetes/docs-source/content/idm-products/oig/patch-and-upgrade/upgrade-an-operator-release.md

 These instructions apply to upgrading operators from 3.X.X to 4.X, or from within the 4.x release family as additional versions are released.

-1. On the master node, download the new WebLogic Kubernetes Operator source code from the operator github project:
+1. On the administrative host, download the new WebLogic Kubernetes Operator source code from the operator github project:

    ```bash
    $ mkdir <workdir>/weblogic-kubernetes-operator-4.X.X